gsemac/Gsemac.Common/src/Gsemac.Polyfills/CONTRIBUTING.md

 ### Classes

-* Use classes with the `Ex` suffix when adding features that can't be implemented with extension methods (this convention was adopted from `Microsoft.Bcl.Async`).
+* Prefer extension methods when implementing new instance methods (e.g. `StringExtensions`).

-### Extension Methods
+* When completely reimplementing a class or interface, use the name of the original class (e.g. `ReadOnlyCollection`).
+This allows for drop-in replacement wherever the class is used.

-* Use extension methods when implementing new instance methods.
+* When partially implementing a class or adding new static methods, use name of the original class with the `Ex` suffix (e.g. `TaskEx`).
+This allows it to be easily used alongside the existing class (this convention was adopted from `Microsoft.Bcl.Async`).

 ### Namespaces